-Research Area #3 - Diversity, Equity, Inclusion, and Accessibility in the Arts
+Research Area #3 - Examining and Improving Access to the Arts for Underserved Groups

 As stated in the NEA's mission, the agency "fosters and sustains an environment in which the arts belong to the everyone in the United States."
-Central to this mission is the need to support evidence collection and sharing about practices and programs to achieve diversity, equity, inclusion, and accessibility in the arts.
+Central to this mission is the need to support evidence collection and sharing about practices and programs that will reach underserved groups (i.e., those whose access to the arts has been lmited by geography, ethnicity, economic conditions, and disability).
 For this topic area, the NEA will invite a range of study designs and methodologies, especially community participatory research approaches.

-What is the state of diversity, equity, inclusion, and accessibility in the arts?
-What progress has been made in achieving these outcomes for arts administration, employment, learning, and participation?
-What are some promising practices and/or replicable strategies in these domains, and what are appropriate measures of success?
+➤ What is the state of access to arts programs, services, and related opportunities for underserved groups (i.e., those whose access to the arts has been limited by geography, ethnicity, economic conditions, and/or disability)?
+What progress has been made in achieving positive, durable outcomes for arts administration, employment, learning, and participation?
+What are promising practices and/or replicable strategies in these domains, and what are appropriate markers of success?